 A power supply converts AC or DC power from a wall outlet into the DC power required by electronic devices.
 Most electronic devices require DC power, but some devices can operate on either AC or DC.

-We all know that feeling.
-While you are working hard and making great progress, your computer suddenly shuts down.
+In my personal experience; we all know that feeling, while you are working hard and making great progress, your computer suddenly shuts down.
 No warning, no redeeming quality, it just shuts down, taking all your challenging work with it.

 For laptops and other portable devices, power supplies are an essential part of keeping them running.
 But what about desktop computers?
 Do they need power supplies?

 The short answer is yes, every computer needs a power supply.
 But there is a little more to it than that.
 Let’s take a closer look at power supplies and why every computer needs one.

 In order to power the components inside a computer, alternating current (AC) from the outlet must be converted into direct current (DC).
 Depending on their wattage capacity, power supplies can deliver different amounts of power.

 For desktop computers, the power supply should be strong enough to handle all the components.
 It is possible for the motherboard, processor, graphics card, and other components to require their own dedicated power supply.
 If the power supply isn’t strong enough, it could cause problems with stability or even damage the components.

 So, in short, every person who owns a computer or deals with any electronic device needs a power supply.
 To name some see the following list:

 The two main types of power supplies are a 240-volt power supply and a 115-volt power supply.
 If you want to find out more about how a power supply works, then read on.